 Why is the involvement of external IT partners in the course of digitalization measures highly relevant for SMEs in particular?

-Digitalization has long since also arrived in the business area of small and medium-sized enterprises (SMEs).
+Digitalization has long arrived in the business area of small and medium-sized enterprises (SMEs).
 Nevertheless, it still causes immense problems.
 These are mostly related to the available resources: Budget, know-how, employees and an efficient strategy are particularly critical factors here.
 In the following, we outline the challenges that SMEs must or should master in the course of digitisation and describe an economic approach to solving some elementary difficulties in the form of external local IT partners.

 The challenges of digitisation for SMEs